What is Title IX?

 Earlier this spring, Bannister, Wyatt & Stalvey, LLC’s Alex Stalvey, managing partner, attended the Fourth Annual Symposium on Representing Students Accused of Sexual Assault in Washington, D.C.
-This conference is put together by attorneys from across the nation who defend university students accused of sexual assault.
+This conference is put together by Title IX lawyers from across the nation who defend university students accused of sexual assault.

-Stalvey has extensive experience with Title IX defense cases.
+When it comes to Title IX lawyers and defending Title IX cases, Stalvey has extensive experience.
 Allegations of on-campus sexual misconduct can result in expulsion from a university without formal criminal charges ever being filed.
 The university is not bound by the normal rules of evidence or criminal procedure.
 In most cases, a student can be expelled without being given the opportunity for a formal questioning of witnesses, including the person making the allegation.

 “Students accused of Title IX violations by their universities are at a significant disadvantage from the outset of the investigation through the disciplinary proceeding,” Stalvey said.
 “Students typically don’t have the right to counsel or the right to cross-examine their accusers.
 Despite this unfair process, students face expulsion and other consequences that will affect the rest of their lives.
 It is critical to get a lawyer involved in the defense of one of these cases as early in the process as possible.”

 The April 4, 2011 Dear Colleague Letter from the U.S. Department of Education, combined with public pressure and investigations, led colleges and universities to revamp how administration handled sexual assault complaints.
 Students accused of sexual misconduct complained that the retooled investigative efforts and hearing processes adversely impacted the rights of both parties involved.